beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * known issue: building decals may not render correctly underwater.

 ### Bursts and firing angles
-* ongoing bursts (from 2nd shot onwards) now respect firing cones coming from `mainDir` + `maxAngleDif`, or from `turret = false` + `tolerance`
-* ongoing bursts also respect the cone coming from `fireTolerance`
+* added a new weapon (not weapon def, the weapon table in a unit def) numerical tag, `burstControlWhenOutOfArc`.
+By setting it to 1 or 2, ongoing bursts (from 2nd shot onwards) can now be made to respect firing cones coming from `mainDir` + `maxAngleDif` (or equivalently from `turret = false` + `tolerance`), and also the other cone from `fireTolerance` compared to the aim-from piece direction.
-* added a new weapon (not weapon def, the weapon table in a unit def) boolean tag, `stopBurstWhenOutOfArc`.
-Default false
-* if false, the weapon will just ignore attempts to aim outside the cone and keep firing in whatever direction it was pointing at
+* if 0, further shots don't respect the cones.
+This is the default and the previous behaviour.
-* if true, the weapon will fail to produce shots aimed at targets out of the cone, wasting them.
+* if 1, the weapon will fail to produce shots aimed at targets out of the cone, wasting them.
 Aiming in the cone again will resume producing projectiles (but not "refund" the wasted ones, the overall timing of the burst is kept).
 The `EndBurst` script event still runs even if the ending shot was wasted, but per-shot events don't run for wasted shots.
+* if 2, the weapon will just ignore attempts to aim outside the cone and keep firing in whatever direction its aim-from piece was pointing at.

 ### More interfaces in `defs.lua`
 The following functions are now available in the `defs.lua` phase: